stephenlai2021/quickshort/README.md

 **Key Page -** `https://domain/3qlms7` route displayed detailed statistics of the click.
 When the shortened url link you post on social media or in any other pages is clicked, _**ShortMaster**_ collects ip address, country, city, latitude, longitude information and display the location of the person who clicked the link on the map.
 It helps you visucalize and track who is interested in the content from the link you provide and you can move further to promote your services / products, etc.

-## API_Route
+**+page.svelte -** represents the file is a client side route or page.
+For instance, a home page dwells in the `src/routes/` directory, any pages other than home page must live within a folder, for example, an About page is defined in `src/routes/about/+page.svelte`.

+**+page.svelte.js -** This file handle tasks on server of that particular page, it belongs to the server of that particular page.
+For example, dashboard route `src/routes/dashboard` has `src/routes/dashboard/+page.svelte` as UI page and `src/routes/dashboard/+page.server.js` as server route that fetching third party API and return the data to be displayed in UI.

+**+page.js -** This file works both on client and server side, if we `console.log` the messages will appears on browser and terminal console. it is an optional.

+**+layout.page -** All of the client side pages are confined by the layout and share same components such as menu bar, header, footer, etc. It is optional.

+**+layout.js -**

+**+layout.server.js -**

+**+server.js -**

+### Server Route
+---

+### API Route
+---
+API rounte is a standalone server route

 Sveltekit has a very powerful routing system on both client and server side.
 We can create a stand alone API route that not only access by client side but alos outside the application.
-The only one API route `src/routes/api/chat/+server.js` contains codes to receive user prompts from chatbot and send it to `OpenAI` server to acquire responses.
+The only one API route `src/routes/api/chat/+server.js` contains `GET` and `POST` API codes to handle requests such as read user prompts from client, send it to `OpenAI` server to acquire responses, save data into database, etc.

-## Tech_Stack
+# Tech Stack

-**Sveltekit -** `Sveltekit` is the No.1 meta-framework in Javascript world, it allows developers to work on both forntend and backend functionality to build powerful fullstack applications in a easy and pleasant experiences.
-It has the best, clear, easy to understand folder structure that illustrates the route (client, server and api).
+**Sveltekit -** `Sveltekit` is the No.1 meta-framework in Javascript world, it allows developers to work on both forntend and backend functionality to build powerful fullstack applications in an easy and pleasant manner.
+It has the best, clear, easy to understand folder structure that illustrates the route (client, server and api), it also has the simpliest, cleaniest, most intuitive, easiest to read and understand syntax, template engine, expressions to provide best developer experiences, it is a master piece from **Rich Harris** and **Svelte core team** 🤩🤩🤩

-- **+page.svelte -** represents the file is a client side route or page.
-For instance, a home page dwells in the `src/routes/` directory, any pages other than home page must live within a folder, for example, an About page is defined in `src/routes/about/+page.svelte`.

-- **+page.svelte.js -** This file handle tasks on server of that particular page, it belongs to the server of that particular page.
-For example, dashboard route `src/routes/dashboard` has `src/routes/dashboard/+page.svelte` as UI page and `src/routes/dashboard/+page.server.js` as server route that fetching third party API and return the data to be displayed in UI.

-- **+page.js -** This file works both on client and server side, if we `console.log` the messages will appears on browser and terminal console. it is an optional.

-- **+layout.page -** All of the client side pages are confined by the layout and share same components such as menu bar, header, footer, etc. It is optional.

-- **+layout.js -**

-**Supabasae -**

-**Tailwindcss / Daisyui -**
+**Supabase -** `Supabase` is a backend as a service, it has database, authentication, storage, edge function, etc. It provides simple, clean, easy to read and understand functions / expressions / api to perform CRUD operation.
+We can go to API Docs page and copy the codes and paste into our project, modify table name and the column data to get job done like piece of cake.
+It makes developing backend functionality way so much easy, it is the altervative of the popular `firebase` but even better.

+**Tailwindcss / Daisyui -** `Tailwindcss` is a utility class library, it let developers never leave html, all the styles can be done within tags, it is considered the most popular CSS library . `Daisyui` is a library on top of Tailwindcss, it is a component library and make developing components fairly easy by simply adding a class name to get a beautify component with minimum styles, for example if we need a button, simply add `class="btn"` to get a basic styled button, if we want to customize the color of the button we simply add `class="btn btn-primary"` to get system define primary color, etc. Daisyui makes building beautiful, good-looking UI pretty easy and offers terrific developer experiences 🤗

-## Third_Party_APIs
+## Third Party APIs
+---
 **Supabase -**

 **OpenAI -**